 Step 3: Wedge Washer positioning

 Place the 45° Wedge Washer firmly in position.
 Verify that the shoulder of the washer fits properly in the slotted hole.
 Avoid placing the Washer too far forward or backward, so that the Washer won’t lift on the opposing side.

 Position the screw in the wedge washer and drive the inclined screw into the wood.
 Once the threads are engaged with the wood fiber, avoid applying pressure on the drill.
 Further installation information can be found on our blog post about How to Install Structural Self-Tapping Fasteners?

 Avoid over-torquing the screw by slowing down the rotation speed about 1” away from complete installation.
 Over-torquing can damage the screw or result in injuries to the installer.
 To avoid this, we suggest using a drill with a torque-limiting clutch or if not available, limiting the torque manually at the end of the installation, as shown in the video.

 If you want to learn more about the 45° Wedge Washer and/or how to use them in high-capacity steel-to-wood connections, download our Structural Screw Catalog, and read through section Appendix E: Steel Plate Detailing.

-If you have any questions, contact our Technical Support Team 🙂
+If you have any questions, contact our Technical Service Team 🙂

 Register for a Technical Learning Session